|

 you feel comforted by this terrain.
 This is why I am hypothesizing

 that artists find Val-David particularly supportive and liberating.
+The people of Val-David take their nature seriously,

 protect it, and interact with it in a similar way to that of aboriginal